Serverless Limitations

 Limitation for the Number of Functions

 There is no upper limit of Functions that you can run on Kyma.
-Once you define a Function and runtime Pods are always requested by Function Controller.
+Once you define a Function, Pods are always requested by Function Controller.
 It's up to Kubernetes to schedule them based on the available memory and CPU time on the Kubernetes worker nodes.
 This is determined mainly by the number of the Kubernetes worker nodes (and the node auto-scaling capabilities) and their computational capacity.

 Runtime Phase Limitations